 What are the benefits of music for pupils and how does Rendcomb College cater for those wishing to pursue a career in the music industry?

-Rendcomb College’s Music Department is vibrant and varied with many pupils throughout the Junior and Senior Schools taking individual instrumental lessons in addition to their timetabled music lessons.
+Rendcomb College’s Music Department is vibrant and varied with many pupils throughout the private Junior and Senior Schools taking individual instrumental lessons in addition to their timetabled music lessons.

 Benefits of Music for School Pupils

 Stimulating the area of the brain that is responsible for reading, maths, and emotional development, music is a brilliant way to improve pupils’ brainpower.
 So much so, research has found that students who were exposed to music while growing up excelled better in academics than those who were not.

 Whether it is part of a band or singing group, music gives pupils the opportunity to work with others and adapt socially.
 From understanding how to work with others to developing leadership skills, music helps to develop social skills.